OscarGPDev/MyHackerRankSolutions/README.md

 # MyHackerRankSolutions
-There is some of my HackerRankSolutions
+There are some of my HackerRankSolutions